Contact Lens Care

 How common is anisocoria?

-Mild anisocoria is relatively common and is when one pupil is bigger than the other by less than 1.0mm.
+Mild anisocoria is relatively common and may be considered normal when one pupil is bigger than the other by less than 2.0mm.
 Mild anisocoria is referred to as simple anisocoria, benign anisocoria or physiologic anisocoria.
 There is no underlying medical issue with this type of anisocoria.

 Can Anisocoria be normal?